Can albino people dye their hair? Mystery solved!

 You can dye your hair with albinism for sure.

-But albino hair takes colour very quickly, and hair dye doesn’t last long, so it’s best to see a professional who can assess what’s right for you.
+But albino hair takes color very quickly, and hair dye doesn’t last long, so it’s best to see a professional who can assess what’s right for you.

-They may want to ‘fill’ your hair shafts and cortex with pigment before applying any colour.
+They may want to ‘fill’ your hair shafts and cortex with pigment before applying any color.

 If you do feel confident enough to dye your hair at home, there are plenty of off-the-shelf box dyes you can use.